 Troubleshooting suggestions when you cannot connect Copper to your WiFi

 - Your Copper unit needs a 2.4 GHz network to connect.
-Make sure your phone is connected to a 2.4 GHz network for initial gateway onboarding.
+Ensure your phone is connected to a 2.4 GHz network for initial gateway onboarding.

 - Make sure you have granted location permissions to Copper mobile.

 - Ensure a 2.4 GHz WiFi network is entered in the WiFi name field.
 All WiFi routers have a 2.4 GHz band, but newer routers are often dual-band routers with 2.4 Ghz and 5 GHz bands.

 - A 2.4 GHz network may have "2.4," or "24" appended to the end of the network name.